 If you’re visiting Florence and want to explore a different Tuscan city during your stay, consider taking a day trip to Pisa.
-In Pisa, you’ll find a bunch of great things to see and do — Leaning Tower of Pisa, anyone?
+In Pisa, you’ll find many great things to see and do — Leaning Tower of Pisa, anyone?
 But what’s the best way to get from Florence to Pisa?

 In this article, you’ll learn about all the different ways to get from Florence to Pisa.
-Whether you would prefer to take a train, drive a rental car, or take the bus, we’ve got you covered.
-We want to make it as easy as possible for you to decide on the best way to make the trip.
+Whether you prefer to take a train, drive a rental car, or take the bus, we’ve got you covered.
+We want to make it easy for you to decide the best way to make the trip.

-So without further adieu, let’s take a look at the different ways for you to get from Florence to Pisa.
+So, without further ado, let’s look at the different ways you get from Florence to Pisa.

 Florence to Pisa by Train